ThrMing/DSA-Assignment/README.md

-# This file contains instructions on how to run the Binary Search Tree and Hashing demo codes bundled in this code package as part of teh CSC2103 Coursework.
+# This file contains instructions on how to run the Binary Search Tree and Hashing demo codes bundled in this code package as part of the CSC2103 Coursework.

 ### Before running any program, unzip all Java files and either open the containing folder of the unzipped Java files in an IDE or compile and run it in a terminal.